-VI.
-Comment Period, Effective Date, and Application Date
+VII.
+Effective Date and Application Date

-The FDIC is issuing this proposal with a 30-day comment period.
-Following the comment period, the FDIC expects to issue a final rule with an effective date of January 1, 2023, and applicable to the first quarterly assessment period of 2023 (i.e., January 1-April 1, 2023).
+The FDIC is issuing this final rule with an effective date of January 1, 2023, and applicable to the first quarterly assessment period of 2023 (i.e., January 1 through March 31, 2023, with an invoice payment date of June 30, 2023).
 Most institutions that have implemented CECL, will adopt FASB's ASU 2022-02 in 2023, unless an institution chooses to early adopt in 2022.
 Institutions (those with a calendar year fiscal year) implementing CECL on January 1, 2023, will also adopt, FASB's ASU 2022-02 at that time.
 Therefore, by the first quarter of 2023, ASU 2022-02 also will be in effect for most, if not all, large and highly complex banks.
 The FDIC believes that coordinating the assessment system amendments to conform to the new accounting standards will promote a more efficient transition and will result in affected banks reporting their data in a consistent manner based on the correct accounting concepts.